 The past couple of years have been rife with scams.
 A wannabe-socialite named Anna Delvey was charged with multiple counts of grand larceny after bilking New York business people and upscale hotels of hundreds of thousands of dollars.
-Brands are routinely paying big-name influencers upwards of $70,000 to post fake reviews about rival brands, and Gwyneth Paltrow’s $250 million Goop brand was revealed in a stateside lawsuit and an international investigation to be promoting health benefits for products without actually doing any of the necessary fact-checking.
+(And she wants you to know that she is not sorry).
+Brands are routinely paying big-name influencers upwards of $70,000 to post fake reviews about rival brands, and Gwyneth Paltrow’s $250 million Goop brand was accused in a stateside lawsuit and an international investigation of promoting health benefits for products without actually doing any of the necessary fact-checking.

 Few of these scams, however, would top the epic failure that was Fyre Fest, which saw the now-jailed entrepreneur Billy McFarland dupe investors and music festival-loving millennials out of tens of millions of dollars in connection with an experience that was promised to be a more “transformative,” more luxurious, more model-filled version of the annual Coachella Valley Music Festival.